mat100payette/FFR_API/difficulty.md

 The shape of this difficulty function is likely very complicated and probably contains a fair amount of hyperparameters that would attempt to reflect the intricacies of the various human biomechanical aspects of the spread playstyle.
 Such hyperparameters aren't the focus of this document, however it's good to keep in mind that they're somewhat at the root of a lot of debates over how different aspects of difficulty interact together mathematically and intuitively.

+---

+### Scoring

+It is essential to formally define FFR's scoring system so that we can relate the difficulty concepts to the players' goal during gameplay.
+Nowadays, and for many years now, that scoring system has been an accuracy based one where the players attempt to get a "AAA" or as close to it as they can.

 ## Axioms

 Over the years, there have been many lengthy discussions and debates over how to approach the automatic computation of a chart's difficulty.
+Due to the lack of extensive tooling and proper formalization of the problem, most of these debates would end in a dead end; the intricacies are simply too complex to discuss just in a casual conversation without eventually having inconsistent statements.

+In order to build a foundation for those debates in a more formal setting, this section introduces some axioms that should _always_ hold regardless of the approach taken to implement a difficulty calculator.
+These axioms are based on concepts that are considered as universally true and agreed upon by essentially any knowledgeable player.

 ### Axiom 1: Monotonicity of Jack-like Transitions

-For any chart consisting of a sequence of notes all on the same hand, with identical gap $g$ and a fixed set of jack-like transitions, the difficulty must strictly decrease as the gap increases.
+For any chart consisting of a sequence of hits all on the same hand, with identical gap $g$ and a fixed set of jack-like transitions, the difficulty must strictly decrease as the gap increases.

 That is, shorter gaps are always more difficult for constant jack-like motion patterns.